-If you are interested in a fun night out, the most exciting place is the Witte de Withstraat, packed with bars and restaurants.
+If you want a fun night out, the most exciting place is the Witte de Withstraat, packed with bars and restaurants.
 On warmer days, the terraces outside are loaded with (mostly) young people, and it has become one of the most vibrant areas of Rotterdam.

-Alternatively, especially if you are more into theaters and movies, you may try out the area around the Stadhuisplein, which also has a fair amount of restaurants for those looking to have dinner before or after a show or movie.
+Alternatively, especially if you are more into theaters and movies, you may try out the area around the Stadhuisplein, which also has many restaurants for those looking to have dinner before or after a show or movie.
 Stadhuisplein is also next to the shopping area Lijnbaan which may offer a very tempting combination for some.

-If you are looking for a romantic evening in Rotterdam, I advise you to have dinner at the SS Rotterdam or The Euromast.
+If you want a romantic evening in Rotterdam, I advise you to have dinner at the SS Rotterdam or The Euromast.
 If you have dinner on the SS Rotterdam terraces, you will have the best view of the Rotterdam skyline possible.
 The restaurant on top of the Euromast offers a magnificent view of the entire city and the river.

 Is Rotterdam Better Than Amsterdam?

-Rotterdam is different from most other cities in The Netherlands, the older charming historical cities with canals in the city centers.
+Rotterdam differs from most other cities in The Netherlands, the older charming historical cities with canals in the city centers.
 That is how Rotterdam used to be before the bombardment of its city center in 1940.